Yes bones can shrink over the years.

 is the carbon removed during the etch.

-Keep washing the blade till no more black carbon is comming off.
+Keep washing the blade till no more black carbon is coming off.

 The next step is to oil the blade with a good quality gun oil.